jtallison/ddem-sound-design/content/Sound-design/Unit3_Working_with_Studio_One/index.md

 ### Test Your Knowledge!

-Which of the Following is a macro included with Studio One 6 by default?
+Which of the following is a macro included with Studio One 6 by default?

 - [[ ]] Change MIDI device
 - [[ ]] Play